linx-software/petstore-api/README.md

 2. The sample has been publisehd on the Linxdemo server **https://demo.linx.twenty57.net/petstore**.
 3. Open each request and pass parameters and body values as described in `https://petstore3.swagger.io/`

-**Some exceptions and limitations:**
-Aspects of the Open API 3 specification which are not supported by the RESTHost:
+**Aspects of the Open API 3 specification which are not supported by the RESTHost:**
 1. RequestBodies
 2. SecuritySchemes and OAuth